tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 ## Some context on me

+I am currently 31 years old, have spent 4 years teaching software development and 3 years actually doing it.
-A good year ago I was working at a large service provider.
+A bit over a year ago I was working at a large service provider.
 I already had a starting notion of clean code, TDD, architecture,...
 In the interview for that job, they asked me what I knew about DDD, microservices, and other techniques or technologies that piqued my interest.
 I reasoned that if they want to know how knowledgeable I am about these subjects, they must be using them in practice!